2.6.9 Reason 3 - High Costs of Caring for, Educating or Training the Child in the Manner Expected by the Parents

 In deciding whether the reason is established the Registrar will consider the type of education intended by both parents for the child, rather than any particular school intended by the parents (Wild v Ballard (1997) FLC 92-771).

 The Registrar will also consider the circumstances at the time of separation.
 If the child was attending a particular private school, or was participating in a particular extracurricular activity, then this element will usually be established.
-If not, evidence of the parents' expectation would need to be provided, e.g. the payment of fees, evidence of joint enrolment, contribution towards a scholarship fund to pay private school fees.
+If not, evidence of the parents' expectation would need to be provided, for example, the payment of fees, evidence of joint enrolment, contribution towards a scholarship fund to pay private school fees.
 The parents' expectation can be created at any time, not just during the period that the parents lived together.

 If the parents had an expectation that the child should attend a particular type of primary school, the Registrar will not presume that the same expectation automatically applies to a similar type of secondary school.